ansys/pyansys-dev-guide/doc/source/coding-style/index.rst

-Coding Style
+Coding style
 ############

 Coding style refers to the different rules defined in a software project that must be followed when writing source code.
-These rules ensure that all the source code will look the same across the different files of the project.
+These rules ensure that all the source code looks the same across different files of the project.

-Because the PyAnsys ecosystem consists of many projects, coding style rules are critical to ensuring that the source code will look the same across different projects.
+Because the PyAnsys ecosystem consists of many projects, coding style rules are critical to ensuring that the source code looks the same across different projects.

 PyAnsys libraries are expected to follow `PEP 8`_ and be consistent in style and